BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_2_Using_Other_Script_Commands.md

 ## Understand Stack Opcodes

-There are a shocking number of stack opcodes, but other than `OP_DROP` and `OP_DUP` they're generally not necessary if you're careful about stack ordering.
+There are a shocking number of stack opcodes, but other than `OP_DROP`, `OP_DUP`, and sometimes `OP_SWAP` they're generally not necessary if you're careful about stack ordering.
 Nonetheless, here are a few of the more interesting ones:

 * OP_DEPTH (0x74) — Pushes the size of the stack
 * OP_DROP	(0x75) — Pops the top stack item